SmartBlind/GatewayB/README.md

    - Assemble conductive devices to connect blinds or curtains.

+> [!NOTE]
+> If using ready-made sensor provider can skip the `step 2`

 2. Assemble the Sensor:

-> [!NOTE]
-> If using ready-made sensor provider can skip the step

    - Connect the LDR and its corresponding resistor to an analog pin on the Arduino Nano.